gmusicproxy/gmusicproxy/README.md

 - stream any songs as standard MP3 complete of IDv3 tag with all the information and album image

 ### Changelog
+- 1.0.8b1 (unreleased):
+  - daemon-mode is not supported under Windows (but it could be under cygwin...): this allows to run gmusicproxy without the `daemon` module
 - 1.0.7 (2017-01-09):
   - possibility to bind to a specific network interface (thanks to fgtham)
   - bug fixes (shoutcast metadata)